Oil Companies International Marine Forum: Organisation

 OCIMF has 110 members.
 OCIMF’s committee structure comprises the Executive Committee at its head and four senior standing committees with the power to establish sub-committees or forums as necessary.
 The Executive Committee is the senior policymaking Committee of OCIMF.
 The membership of the Executive Committee is limited to a maximum of 15 members plus the Chairman and Vice Chairmen who are ex officio members.
 Members of the Executive Committee are elected at the Annual General Meeting.
 Present chairman is Mark Ross from Chevron Shipping Company.
 A full-time Director, currently Rob Drysdale from ExxonMobil, is in charge of a small permanent Secretariat located in London.
 This Secretariat comprises full-time employees and technical staff seconded from member companies.
 The work of OCIMF is carried out through four main Committees General Purposes Committee (GPC), Ports and Terminals Committee, Offshore Marine Committee and the Legal Committee.
 Sub-Committees, Forums, work groups and task forces composed of members' representatives and assisted by the Secretariat.

 Publications

-OCIMF produces industry guidance for oil tankers and oil terminals, including the leading industry title 'International Safety Guide for Tankers and Terminals' (the 6th edition was published in 2020).
+OCIMF produces industry guidance for oil tankers and oil terminals, including the leading industry title 'International Safety Guide for Oil Tankers and Terminals' (the 6th edition was published in 2020).

 The OCIMF along with the Society of International Gas Tanker and Terminal Operators (SIGTTO) developed the Jetty Maintenance and Inspection Guide (JMIG) to provide guidelines for effective maintenance on oil and liquified gas terminal jetty equipment.